meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

 #### Summary Key Points

-- `Scoped API keys` are generated from a MeiliSearch `API key` on the client's server code to resolve multi-tenancy use-case by restricting access to data within an index according to the criteria chosen by the team managing a MeiliSearch instance.
+- `Scoped API keys` are generated from a MeiliSearch parent `API key` on the client's server code to resolve multi-tenancy use-case by restricting access to data within an index according to the criteria chosen by the team managing a MeiliSearch instance.
 - These `Scoped API keys` can't be less restrictive than a parent `API key` and can only be used for the search action with a predefined forced filter field.
 - These `Scoped API keys` are not stored and thus retrievable on MeiliSearch.
 This is why we highly advise setting an expiration time on that type of API key for security reasons.